lancenacabuan/Shaliah/README.md

-    quotes or composes a hymn about Christ who, "though he existed in the form of God, did not regard equality with God as something to be grasped, but emptied himself, taking the form of a servant...he humbled himself and became obedient to death–therefore God exalted him and gave him the name above every name, that at Jesus' name every knee should bow... and every tongue confess that Jesus Christ is Lord, to the glory of God the Father."
+    quotes or composes a hymn about Christ who, "though he existed in the form of God, did not regard equality with God as something to be grasped, but emptied himself, taking the form of a servant...he humbled himself and became obedient to death – therefore God exalted him and gave him the name above every name, that at Jesus' name every knee should bow... and every tongue confess that Jesus Christ is Lord, to the glory of God the Father."
 This passage